Common vs. Preferred Stock Structures and Rights

 Common Mistakes with Preferred Stock

+Treating preferred like bonds.
 Preferred stock is equity, not debt.
 In bankruptcy, preferred is wiped out before bondholders take losses.
-Preferred dividends can be suspended (unlike bond interest, which triggers default if missed).
+Preferred dividends can be suspended without triggering default, unlike bond interest.

-Most preferred is callable at par after 5 years.
-If you buy at $26 (4% premium) and it's called at $25, you lose 3.8% immediately.
-Check current price versus call price before buying.
+Ignoring call risk.
+Most preferred is callable at par after five years.
+If you buy at $26 and the issue is called at $25, you lose 3.8% immediately.
+Always check the current price versus the call price and the first call date before buying.

-Preferred with fixed dividends behaves like long-duration bonds.
-A 2% rise in rates can cause 25%+ price declines.
-If you expect rising rates, preferred will underperform.
+Underestimating rate sensitivity.
+Fixed-rate preferreds behave like intermediate-to-long duration bonds.
+A 2% rise in rates can cause 15-25% price declines.
+If you expect rising rates, fixed-rate preferreds will likely underperform.

 Next Steps

-2. Calculate yield-to-call: If preferred trades above par and is callable, calculate return assuming it's called at first opportunity.
-This is often lower than current yield suggests.
+2. Calculate yield-to-call.
+If a preferred trades above par and is callable, compute the return assuming it is called at the first opportunity.
+This figure is often meaningfully lower than the current yield.

-3. Compare to corporate bonds: Similar credit quality corporate bonds may offer comparable yields with senior priority.
-Check spread differential to assess if preferred premium compensates for subordination.
+3. Compare to corporate bonds.
+Similar-credit-quality corporate bonds may offer comparable yields with senior priority in the capital structure.
+Check whether the yield premium on preferred adequately compensates for its subordination.

-4. Monitor credit ratings: Preferred ratings are typically 1-2 notches below the issuer's senior debt rating.
-A BBB-rated company may have BB-rated preferred (below investment grade).
+4. Monitor credit ratings.
+Preferred ratings are typically one to two notches below the issuer's senior debt rating.
+A BBB-rated company may have BB-rated preferred, placing it below investment grade.

 Related Articles